-An n-point metric space \mathcal{M} as in Theorem 19 is intrinsically high dimensional even on average, in the sense that if one wishes to assign in an α -Lipschitz manner to each point in \mathcal{M} a vector in some normed space X such that the average distance in the image is the same as the average distance in \mathcal{M} , then this forces the abient dimension to satisfy $\dim(X) \ge n^{c/\alpha}$.
-Prior to Theorem 19, the best-known bound here was $\dim(X) \ge (\log n)^2/\alpha^2$, namely the aforementioned lower bound $k_n^{\alpha}(\ell{\infty}) \gtrsim (\log n)^2/\alpha^2$ of Linial, London and Rabinovich [?] actually treated the above "average distortion" requirement rather than only the (pairwise) bi-Lipschitz requirement.
+An n-point metric space \mathbb{M} as in Theorem 19 is intrinsically high dimensional even on average, in the sense that if one wishes to assign in an α -Lipschitz manner to each point in \mathbb{M} a vector in some normed space X such that the average distance in the image is the same as the average distance in \mathbb{M} , then this forces the ambient dimension to satisfy dim $(X) \ge n^{c/\alpha}$.
+Prior to Theorem 19, the best-known bound here was dim $(X) \ge$ $(\log n)^2/\alpha^2$, namely the aforementioned lower bound $k_n^{\alpha}(\ell{\infty}) \ge (\log n)^2/\alpha^2$ of Linial, London, and Rabinovich [1995] actually treated the above "average distortion" requirement rather than only the (pairwise) bi-Lipschitz requirement.

 Remark 20.
-The significance of Theorem 19 will be discussed further in Section 5 below; see also [?, ?].
-In Section 5 we will present a new proof of Theorem 19 that is different from (though inspired by) its proof in [?].
-It suffices to say here that the proof of Theorem 19 is conceptually different from Matoušek's approach [?].
-Namely, in contrast to the algebraic/topological argument of [?], the proof of Theorem 19 relies on the theory of nonlinear spectral gaps, which is also an outgrowth of the Ribe program; doing justice to this theory and its ramifications is beyond the scope of the present article (see [?] and the references therein), but the basics are recalled in Section 5.
-Importantly, the proof of Theorem 19 obtains a criterion for determining if a given metric space \mathcal{M} satisfies its conclusion, namely \mathcal{M} can be taken to be the shortest-path metric of any bounded degree graph with a spectral gap.
-This information is harnessed in the forthcoming work [?] to imply that finitedimensional normed spaces have a structural proprty (a new type of hierarchical partitioning scheme) which has implications to the design of efficient data structures for approximate nearest neighbor search, demonstrating that the omnipresent "curse of dimensionality" is to some extent absent from this fundamental algorithmic task.
+The significance of Theorem 19 will be discussed further in Section 5 below; see also Andoni, Nguyen, Nikolov, Razenshteyn, and Waingarten [2017] and Andoni, Naor, Nikolov, Razenshteyn, and Waingarten [2018a].
+In Section 5 we will present a new proof of Theorem 19 that is different from (though inspired by) its proof in Naor [2017].
+It suffices to say here that the proof of Theorem 19 is conceptually different from Matoušek's approach Matoušek [1996].
+Namely, in contrast to the algebraic/topological argument of Matoušek [ibid.], the proof of Theorem 19 relies on the theory of nonlinear spectral gaps, which is also an outgrowth of the Ribe program; doing justice to this theory and its ramifications is beyond the scope of the present article (see Mendel and Naor [2014] and the references therein), but the basics are recalled in Section 5.
+Importantly, the proof of Theorem 19 obtains a criterion for determining if a given metric space \mathfrak{M} satisfies its conclusion, namely \mathfrak{M} can be taken to be the shortest-path metric of any bounded degree graph with a spectral gap.
+This information is harnessed in the forthcoming work Andoni, Naor, Nikolov, Razenshteyn, and Waingarten [2018a] to imply that finite-dimensional normed spaces have a structural property (a new type of hierarchical partitioning scheme) which has implications to the design of efficient data structures for approximate nearest neighbor search, demonstrating that the omnipresent "curse of dimensionality" is to some extent absent from this fundamental algorithmic task.